shreya-2106/Syntecxhub_IT-Career-Recommendation-System/README.md

 - Python

 ## How to Run
--Download the file
+- Download the file
--Open terminal
+- Open terminal
 - Run: python main.py